akemalkim/cloud-snowfall-antarctica/README.md

 <img src="snow_accum_under_synotic_type.png" alt="Snow Accumulation Patterns" width="600"/>

 ## Methodology
-The analysis was conducted using a combination of lidar and radar datasets collected from Sott Base, Antarctica.
-The following steps summarize the general approach:

-## Methodology
 The analysis was conducted using a combination of lidar and radar datasets collected from various locations in Antarctica.
 The following steps summarize the general approach:

 ## Methodology